giovanniboscu/continuous-section-field/docs/aes/README.md

 # preprint Draft v4.0
-# Continuous Section Fields Along Non-Uniform and Axially Graded Structural Members
+# Continuous section fields along mon-Uniform and axially graded structural members

 ## Abstract
 Continuous Section Field (CSF) is a computational modelling framework that represents geometric description and material distribution along a member axis as continuous section-property fields, which can be inspected, sampled, and exported as station-wise data for downstream workflows.